turboflakes/claimit/README.md

 ## 🚧 Work In Progress

+- [] Disable accounts from being included in the claiming batch;
 - [] Abstract the switch between networks.
-Have all accounts in the same view;
+Have all accounts in the same view (TBD);
-- [] Disable accounts from being included in the claiming batch;
 - [] Support additional wallets (TBD);

 ## Development / Build from Source